Cross-tenant management experiences

 - Monitor changes to important files and registry entries with File Integrity Monitoring (FIM)

-- Manage Azure Sentinel resources in customer tenants
+- Manage Microsoft Sentinel resources in customer tenants

-- Track attacks and view security alerts across multiple customer tenants
+- Track attacks and view security alerts across multiple tenants

-- View incidents across multiple Sentinel workspaces spread across customer tenants
+- View incidents across multiple Microsoft Sentinel workspaces spread across tenants

-- Open support requests for delegated resources from the Help + support blade in the Azure portal (selecting the support plan available to the delegated scope)
+- Open support requests from Help + support in the Azure portal for delegated resources (selecting the support plan available to the delegated scope)

 With all scenarios, please be aware of the following current limitations:

-- Requests handled by Azure Resource Manager can be performed using Azure delegated resource management.
+- Requests handled by Azure Resource Manager can be performed using Azure Lighthouse.
 The operation URIs for these requests start with

 https://mykeyvault.vault.azure.net/.
 The latter also are typically data operations rather than management operations.